'No big fish left' for further EU sanctions on Russians

 Already a member?

-The sense of urgency has prompted EU talk of activating an emergency protocol, called the Integrated Political Crisis Response, in which top diplomats exchange intelligence.
+The sense of urgency has already prompted EU talk of activating an emergency protocol, called the Integrated Political Crisis Response, in which top diplomats exchange intelligence.

 And the new EU sanctions will need to be ready to snap into place shortly after Russian president Vladimir Putin makes his move.